edenartlab/eden-comfyui/README.md

 Any ComfyUI pipeline integrated here can easily be run on [Eden](https://eden.art/)

-This is an implementation of the ComfyUI workflow as a Cog model.
-[Cog packages machine learning models as standard containers.](https://github.com/replicate/cog)
+This is an implementation of the ComfyUI workflow as a Cog model [which packages machine learning models as standard containers.](https://github.com/replicate/cog)

 The workflows used for this repo are found under: